I now have a dedicated website with my complete artistic portfolio, including theatre, performance, acting and music production : www.sydxrey.art

-I have been fiercely involved in contemporary art and music production since 2010 (under pseudonym Syd Rey), both as an academic and as an artist.
-I have a research activity in the field of Art & Science and I have long collaborated with Institut Actes at la Sorbonne and taught part time at ENSAPC Paris Cergy National Graduate School of Art in collaboration with Eric Maillet.
+I have a research activity in the field of Art & Science which is part of my research in Science & Technology Studies.
+I have long collaborated with Institut Actes at la Sorbonne and taught part time at ENSAPC Paris Cergy National Graduate School of Art in collaboration with Eric Maillet.

 Even if the scientific methodology differs drastically from that of the artist (both in terms of goals and means), I envision my approach to “art & science” as an embedded one where the scientist ACTS as an artist and vice-versa (whether the same person does both, or not).
 This, in particular, entails going a distinct way than the scientist-helping-the-artist-to-integrate-an-electronic-device-in-its-work approach (though this approach is generally complex, demanding and respectable, it is not mine).
 In particular, this is a highly demanding approach at the philosophical level, but also a genuinely rewarding one.

 To name but a few I have collaborated with visual artists Olga Kisseleva and Eric Maillet, Cantierezero Translocal Collective for new music, activist Gaspard Delanoe (with whom I founded a dada inspired political party), Luciernaga theatre company… My work in collaboration with Kisseleva has been exhibited at Art Paris, FIAC, Louvre-Lens, Ekaterinburg biennal for industriel contemporary art, HKW Berlin and Moscow Laboratoria for Art and Science.